guiijose/guiijose/README.md

 ## 🌱 Currently Seeking

-I am looking for a **summer internship** in 2025, where I can apply my skills in machine learning and contribute to real-world projects, especially in **machine learning** but I am open to opportunities in other tech realted fields.
-If you know of any opportunities or would like to collaborate, let's connect!
+I am actively looking for a **summer internship in 2025** where I can apply my skills in **machine learning** to contribute to impactful, real-world projects.
+While my primary focus is on **machine learning**, I am also open to exploring opportunities in other **technology-related fields**.

+If you know of any opportunities or are interested in collaborating, feel free to connect with me.
+Let’s create something amazing together!

 ## 📫 How to Reach Me